RGB-WG/rgb-core/doc/Commitments.md

-The main data type, related to the merklization, is `MerkleHash`: it is a tagged hash (using `urn:ubideco:merkle:node#2024-01-31` tag) representing node at any position of the tree: leafs, branch nodes and merkle tree root. `MerkleHash` can be produced in the following ways:
+The main data type, related to the merklization, is `MerkleHash`: it is a tagged hash (using `urn:ubideco:merkle:node#2024-01-31` tag) representing node at any position of the tree: leaves, branch nodes and merkle tree root. `MerkleHash` can be produced in the following ways:
 - as a result of merklziation procedure, when it represents Merkle tree root;
 - as a root of empty Merkle tree (i.e. collection having 0 elements), by calling